siran/writing/books/A New Arithmetic/A New Arithmetic - 005 Rotation, Opposition, and Signs.md

 ## Presentation Versus Relation

-A minus-signed presentation and an opposed joining are different.
+A minus-signed presentation and opposed addition are different.

 The expression: